Govt places N1m bounty on attackers

 “Government, therefore, calls on citizens to avail law enforcement agencies with vital information that will lead to the arrest of the criminals and recovery of these arms.

-“We are determined to pay N1m for any information leading to the recovery of any of the stolen arms and or arrest of any suspect.
-Anyone with such information can contact this number: +234 803 914 8294.
+“We are determined to pay N1 million for any information leading to the recovery of any of the stolen arms and or arrest of any suspect.

 “Once again, we call for total vigilance and prompt information from citizens to ensure the arrest and prosecution of the hoodlums.
 We call on banks and other vulnerable institutions to fortify security around their places of business while strongly advising all security formations in the state to remain on red alert until the situation is fully pacified.